Winetricks/winezeug/buildbot/readme-wine.txt

   sh wineslave.sh start
 on startup.
 (You can't start the slave from crontab, since it needs the desktop to run properly.)

+Tips
+- All slaves need at least 1 GB of RAM.
+More is better.
+- General purpose buildslaves should have a CPU that is as fast or faster than an intel core 2 duo e8400 (i.e. scores 2400 or higher in http://www.cpubenchmark.net/cpu_list.php ) as well as a reasonable nvidia graphics card (e.g. a GeForce 8500 or later), should run the buildslave in the foreground on a logged in console, and should not be doing anything else (not even web browsing).
+- Special purpose buildslaves (e.g. for alternate compilers or architectures) can be slower, can share the computer, and can run in the background from /etc/init.d or cron.